Juke joint

-Juke joint (also jukejoint, jook house, jook, or juke) is the vernacular term for an informal establishment featuring music, dancing, gambling, and drinking, primarily operated by African Americans in the southeastern United States.
+Juke joint (also jukejoint, jook house, jook, or juke) is the African-American vernacular term for an informal establishment featuring music, dancing, gambling, and drinking, primarily operated by African Americans in the southeastern United States.
 A juke joint may also be called a "barrelhouse".
-The Jook was the first secular cultural arena to emerge among African American Freedmen.
+Juke joints were the first secular cultural arenas to emerge among African-American freedmen.

-Classic Jooks, found for example at rural crossroads, catered to the rural work force that began to emerge after the emancipation.
+Classic juke joints, found for example at rural crossroads, catered to the rural work force that began to emerge after emancipation.
 Plantation workers and sharecroppers needed a place to relax and socialize following a hard week, particularly since they were barred from most white establishments by Jim Crow laws.

-Set up on the outskirts of town, often in ramshackle, abandoned buildings or private houses — never in newly-constructed buildings — juke joints offered food, drink, dancing and gambling for weary workers.
+Set up on the outskirts of town, often in ramshackle, abandoned buildings or private houses, juke joints offered food, drink, dancing, and gambling for weary workers.
 Owners made extra money selling groceries or moonshine to patrons, or providing cheap room and board.